4: Chrysalis

 “Only a fool would fight the murder drones with tools of a worker drone.”

-“Perhaps you should go back to scribbling poetry.
+But Doll, ignorant of her genius, looked entirely unimpressed.
+“Or perhaps you should go back to scribbling poetry.
 It would make a far more effective weapon,” Doll deadpanned.

-Uzi had thick skin; plenty of insults merited no more than a scowl and a ‘bite me’ — but she flinched at that.
+Uzi had thick skin.
+Plenty of insults merited no more than a scowl and a ‘bite me’ — but she flinched at that.
 That stung, because it wasn’t an idle comment.
 It was personal.
-It was private, something she only shared when things between them were... not like this.
+It was private, something she only shared when things between them were… not like this.

 But now it was just more fodder for bullying.
 Uzi couldn’t believe she was ever friends with Doll.
 Or ever thought she was kinda— Nope.
-Not finishing that thought, not even in strikethrough.
+Not finishing that thought, not even in strikethrough!

 Behind her, Lizzy was laughing.
 “Oh that’s cruel.
 Don’t make me feel bad for the murder drones.”